eynglv/candidate-project-software-engineer/README.md

 * After forking, cloning, and installing all node dependencies
 	1. Create a database named **War** with the command `createdb War` or with psql commands `CREATE DATABASE WAR`
 	2. Run `npm run start:server` to start the server and webpack.

 ### Notes
 * If I had more time, I would definitely implement a more thorough UI.
 I prioritized rendering the game's logic and making sure it worked without fail and connected to the API successfully.
+* In addition, I would have parsed the game logic out into more functions so that I didn't have repeating code.

 ## Submission